prproksch/prp.wien/data/blog/what-is-typescript.md

 ## Undefined

-It is used to denote that that the variable has not been set to anything <strong>yet</strong>.
+It is used to denote that that the variable has not been set to anything **yet**.
 A good paradigm is to not use it to reset variables, as it can lead to confusion.
 Instead, use null.